 - Phase I Trials – Evaluate how a new drug can be provided safely including proper dosing and potential side effects.
 In addition, this phase assesses the best way to administer treatment (by mouth, injected into the blood, or injected into the muscle).
 A phase I trial usually enrolls only a small number of patients or healthy volunteers, sometimes as few as a dozen.
 Phase I trials are the first studies in humans, and, as a result, an important step to transition novel treatments from the bench to the bedside.
 The Phase I Clinical Trials Program at Sylvester helps doctors and scientists establish collaborative relationships that often translate into more treatment choices for patients.

-- Phase II Trials – Continues to test the safety of the drug, and begins to evaluate how well the new drug works.
-Usually, only a small number of patients participate in phase II trials, focused on a particular type of cancer.
+- Phase II Trials – These studies use the results from Phase I trials regarding maximum tolerated dosages and does-limited toxicities.
+Phase II trials continue to test the safety of the drug, and begins to evaluate how well the new drug works.
+Treatment is targeted at the population of volunteer patients which responded most favorably in Phase I. Usually, only a small number of patients participate in Phase II trials, focused on a particular type of cancer.

-- Phase III Trials – Test a new drug, a new combination of drugs, or a new surgical procedure in comparison to the current standard.
+- Phase III Trials – Test a promising new drug, a new combination of drugs, or a new surgical procedure that may increase cure rates or decrease side effects or late effects of treatment in comparison to the current standard.
 A participant will be assigned to the standard group or the new group at random (called randomization).
 Phase III trials often enroll large numbers of patients and may be conducted at many doctors’ offices, clinics, and cancer centers nationwide.

-- Phase IV Trials – Include the continuing evaluation that takes place after FDA (Food and Drug Administration) approval, when the drug is already on the market and available for general use (post-marketing surveillance).
+- Phase IV Trials – Include the continuing evaluation that takes place after FDA (Food and Drug Administration) approval, when the drug is already on the market and available for general use (post-marketing surveillance), to find more information about long-term side effects.

 What Are the Benefits of Participating in a Clinical Trial?